Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

 \cite{Nash-Combinatorial} give two such mechanisms.
-The first is to give each agent 1 Dollar, thereby transforming LFP to the linear Fisher market model, and ask for an equilibrium allocation, which satisfies Pareto optimality.
-This can be obtained in polynomial time, via a combinatorial algorithm \cite{DPSV}, or by expressing it as a convex program.
-The latter is the celebrated Eisenberg-Gale convex program \cite{eisenberg}, given in (\ref{eq.EG-LF}).
+The first is to give each agent 1 Dollar, thereby transforming LFP to the linear Fisher market model, and ask for an equilibrium allocation satisfying Pareto optimality.
+This can be obtained in polynomial time, via a combinatorial algorithm \citep{DPSV}, or as an optimal solution to the celebrated Eisenberg-Gale convex program \citep{eisenberg}, given in (\ref{eq.EG-LF}).

 The second is to view LFP as a Nash bargaining problem; Pareto optimality is one of the axioms which it satisfies, see Section \ref{sec.Nash}.
 This is done by defining a convex, compact set $\CN \subseteq \R_+^n$, called the feasible set, and a point $\cb \in \CN$, called the disagreement point, see Section \ref{sec.Nash} for details.
-In this case, $\cb = 0$, and $\CN$ will consist of all possible vectors of utilities to the $n$ agents that can be obtained by partitioning 1 unit each of all $m$ goods among the agents.
+In this case, $\cb = \vecz$, and $\CN$ will consist of all possible vectors of utilities to the $n$ agents that can be obtained by partitioning 1 unit each of all $m$ goods among the agents.
 It is easy to see that the resulting convex program will be precisely Eisenberg-Gale convex program.
 Therefore, the two mechanisms are identical!

 Next, \cite{Nash-Combinatorial} define the {\em linear Fisher unit demand problem (LFUP)} to be LFP with the additional requirements that $m = n$ and that each agent should get a total of one unit of goods.
 As a result, every feasible allocation is a fractional perfect matching over the $n$ agents and $n$ goods.
 Now it turns out that when LFUP is solved via the pricing mechanism, it is identical to HZ, and when it is solved via the Nash bargaining mechanism it is identical to {\em 1LF}, i.e., our most basic Nash-bargaining-based model, see Section \ref{sec.1-models}.
-This establishes a strong connection between HZ and the Nash-bargaining-based models and is illustrated in Figure \ref{fig:main}.
+This establishes a connection between HZ and the Nash-bargaining-based models; it is illustrated in Figure \ref{fig:main}.